charlesthomas/templatron/README.md

 Branch names are deterministic.
 They follow this pattern:

 ```
-branch-prefix/repo-template-name/repo-template-sha
+branchPrefix-repoTemplateName-repoTemplateShortSha
 ```

-- `branch-prefix` is configurable, as is the `branch-separator` (though `/`, shown above, is the default)
+- `branch-prefix` is configurable, as is the `branch-separator` (though `-`, shown above, is the default)
 - `repo-template-name` is the name of the template that was applied to generate the branch
-- `repo-template-sha` is the commit hash of the HEAD of the repo template at the time it was applied
+- `repo-template-sha` is the short commit hash of the HEAD of the repo template at the time it was applied

 ## Stale Branches